TemariVirus/HomeSec/README.md

 A REST API.
 Used for creating and deleting users, and for logging in and out.

+CORS is enabled for all routes.
+For all routes, gateway responses were configured for default 4XX and 5XX responses.
+All applicable values were added to the `Access-Control-Allow-Methods` header.
+The `Access-Control-Allow-Headers` header was set to `Content-Type,X-Amz-Date,Authorization,X-Api-Key,X-Amz-Security-Token`.
+The `Access-Control-Allow-Origin` header was set to `*`.

 | method | path    | lambda function  | lambda proxy integration |
 | ------ | ----    | ---------------  | ------------------------ |
 | POST   | /       | homesec-register | True                     |